 What video game companies are publicly traded?

-Video game companies publicly traded on NASDAQ, NYSE, or Over the Counter (OTC) are Allied Esports Entertainment, Amazon, Activision Blizzard, Bilibili, Capcom (OTC), DeNA (OTC), DouYu International, Electronic Arts, Enthusiast Gaming (OTC), Everi, G5 Entertainement (OTC), Glu Mobile, Esports Entertainment, Alphapbet, Gravity, Guncho Online (OTC), Huya, IGG (OTC), International Game Tech., Microsoft, Bandai Namco (OTC), Nexon (OTC), Nintendo (OTC), NVIDIA, CD Projekt (OTC), SciPlay, SEGA (OTC), Sony, Square Enix (OTC), Tencent (OTC), Take-Two Interactive, Ubisoft (OTC), and Zynga.
+Video game companies publicly traded on NASDAQ, NYSE, or Over the Counter (OTC) are Allied Esports Entertainment, Amazon, Activision Blizzard, Bilibili, Capcom (OTC), DeNA (OTC), DouYu International, Electronic Arts, Enthusiast Gaming (OTC), Everi, G5 Entertainement (OTC), Glu Mobile, Esports Entertainment, Alphapbet, Gravity, Guncho Online (OTC), Huya, IGG (OTC), International Game Tech., Microsoft, Bandai Namco (OTC), Nexon (OTC), Nintendo (OTC), NVIDIA, CD Projekt (OTC), SciPlay, SEGA (OTC), Sony, Square Enix (OTC), Tencent (OTC), Take-Two Interactive, and Ubisoft (OTC).

 What are the top 10 game companies?

-Based on price gains between the S&P 500 peak of February 19, 2020 and November 2, 2020, the top 10 video game stocks trading on major US stock exchanges are Activision Blizzard, Amazon, Bilibili, Electronic Arts, HUYA, Microsoft, NVIDIA, Sony, Take-Two Interactive, and Zynga with price gains ranging anywhere between 7% and 60%.
+Based on price gains between the S&P 500 peak of February 19, 2020 and November 2, 2020, the top 10 video game stocks trading on major US stock exchanges are Activision Blizzard, Amazon, Bilibili, Electronic Arts, HUYA, Microsoft, NVIDIA, Sony, and Take-Two Interactive with price gains ranging anywhere between 7% and 60%.

 Are there a Video Game ETFs?